SoufianeOuani/SoufianeOuani/README.md

-👋 Hi, I'm Sofiane Ouanani!
+👋 Hi, I'm Soufiane Ouani!
 I'm a Digital Development Student passionate about programming and problem-solving.
 I enjoy learning new technologies and working on small projects to apply my skills.

 🔹 Learning Journey: